Content-type: text/html Ethics, Analytics and the Duty of Care ~ Competency Model or Framework

 "Generate data is another subcomponent of the 'use data' component, and it includes 'understand assessment', which expands into understand statistics and psychometrics, and 'use formative and summative assessments.'"
 (Gummer & Mandinach, 2015)

-Edith Gummer, Ellen B. Mandinach, Teachers College Record, 2015;
+Edith Gummer, Ellen B. Mandinach, Kateryna Maltseva Reiby, Teachers College Record, Safegraph, 2015;

 Identifying Problems With Data